ARMmbed/mbed-os-example-client/README.md

 * [NUCLEO_F429ZI]: This example is not compiling with IAR.
 See [#194](https://github.com/ARMmbed/mbed-os-example-client/issues/194)

 Fix for those issues coming via; [mbed-os PR 3920] (https://github.com/ARMmbed/mbed-os/pull/3920)

+## Troubleshooting

+If you have problems, you can review the [documentation](https://os.mbed.com/docs/latest/tutorials/debugging.html) for suggestions on what could be wrong and how to fix it.